 Eat a Healthy Diet to Help Decrease Lead Absorption

 Follow the 2020-2025 Dietary Guidelines for Americans to include a variety of vegetables, fruits, whole grains, protein foods and dairy products.
-When there is nutritious food in the body, it is more difficult for lead to be absorbed.
-Make sure your diet is rich in important nutrients such as calcium, iron and vitamin C.
+When there is nutritious food in the body, it may be more difficult for lead to be absorbed.
+Make sure you select foods rich in important nutrients such as calcium, iron and vitamin C throughout the day.

 - Milk and milk products, such as yogurt and cheese